ortus-docs/commandbox-docs/developing/interceptors/core/server_lifecycle.md

   * `serverInfo` - The serverInfo Struct \(see below\)
   * `serverIsNew` - A boolean whether this server has been started before.
 * `serverProps` - A struct with the parameters passed to the start command from the CLI.
 Omitted params will not be present.
-  * See the help for the `server start` command to see the current list of parmeters.
+  * See the help for the `server start` command to see the current list of parameters.

 ## onServerStart